rahnkim/angsty_feminists_in_tech/timeline-data/README.md

 This data is uploaded to and served by Google App Engine Datastore.

+## Copyright 2016
-All images/illustrations are creation and property of [Shaina Koval](http://www.shainakoval.com).
-Do not copy, reproduce, distribute, link, or alter without permission.
+<strong>All images/illustrations are creation and property of [Shaina Koval](http://www.shainakoval.com).
+Do not copy, reproduce, distribute, link, or alter without permission.</strong>

 Bio research by Shaina Koval, [Rahn Kim](http://www.rahnkim.com), and Cassandra Mudgway.